May Natural History Museum

 Actual Hercules beetles can be seen in the museum collection.
 Specimens can be up to nine inches long, weigh half a pound and often males can carry the females around in their two big jaws.

-In the spring of 2022, Herkimer will undergo a major restoration process.
+In the spring of 2022, Herkimer underwent a major restoration process.
+Watch the progress of the project here on our video CLICK HERE.

 Picture